 Do your kids know they can "blow-out" red stop lights for you?

-How I learned how to "blow-out" red stop lights for my Dad
+How we learned to blow-out red lights for Dad

 Dad had a way of making everything fun.
 That's why I always tagged along.
 As an adult, I learned he hated the interruption of red lights.
 But he made them fun for my sisters and I. When he'd stop at a light, he'd ask us, "should we just sit here, or do you want to go?"
 "But Dad, it's a red light!" we'd protest.
 "Well why don't you blow it out, he'd ask?
 Noooo, you can't we'd protest!
 And then he'd take a deep breath and blow like Superman at the stoplight until it changed to green!
 I already thought my Dad was Superman but that was Awesome!